Namit2111/Agent-Jivus/RagAPI/root/docs/api/crm/exports/content_retrieve-exports_txt.md

   "objectProperties": ["email"]
 }
 ```
-Note:  The `listId` is the ILS List ID, found in HubSpot under Contacts > Lists.

-## Retrieving Exports

-After a successful export, the API returns an `id`.
-Retrieve export status using a `GET` request to `/crm/v3/exports/export/async/tasks/{exportId}/status`.

-Possible statuses: `COMPLETE`, `PENDING`, `PROCESSING`, `CANCELED`.
-A `COMPLETE` status includes a download URL (expires after 5 minutes).

 ## Limits

-* Maximum of three `filterGroups` (each with up to three `filters`) for export filtering.
+* Maximum 3 `filterGroups` with up to 3 `filters` each.
-* Up to 30 exports within a 24-hour rolling window, one at a time.
-Additional exports are queued.
+* Maximum 30 exports within a 24-hour rolling window, one at a time.
 * CSV files larger than 2MB are automatically zipped.

-## Security Note
+## Error Handling

-Download URLs for completed exports are accessible without additional authorization before expiration.
-Exercise caution when sharing these URLs or integrating via this API.
+The API will return standard HTTP status codes to indicate success or failure.
+Specific error details will be included in the response body as JSON.
+Refer to the HubSpot API documentation for detailed error codes and their meanings.